Y4yorc/y4yorc.github.io/about.md

 - Still not advanced but PHP, Perl and Rust
 - Clouding Environment (IaaS, SaaS, PaaS)
 - Blockchain and Crypto
+- Stocks and investments

+I've been on some AWS events, both virtual and presencial.
+Some of 'em include AWS Summit Mexico City 2022, AWS Cloud Practioner... and also, I've some experience with AWS S3, AWS GuardDuty, Amazon EventBridge (For event-oriented Programming) and AWS Cloud9.
+I'm interested also to include Azure, Google Cloud and IBM Cloud (For Quantum researches) to store my projects.
+I seriously believe that AI, Clouding Enviroment, Electric infraestructure and specially Quantum Computing will be the main clue of the future.

 For instance, with this knowledge I'm moving into something bigger, which is the Security.
 An ethical hacker has the responsability to detect those explots made because of bugs or code errors, patching 'em.
 I like CTF games, that's where I can develop and think more patiently to solve a problem with logic and calm.
 Still in process to win some ones.
 Because of this, these topics are fundamental into my career, what I'm still studying: